QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 (julia_environment)=
-# Interacting with Julia
+## Interacting with Julia

-## Overview

-In this lecture we'll start examining different features of the Julia and Jupyter environments.
+Next, we'll start examining different features of the Julia and Jupyter environments.

 While we emphasize a [local installation of Jupyter](jl_jupyterlocal), other alternatives exist.